-25 TV Dramas to Binge-Watch Right Now
+28 TV Dramas Definitely Worth Binge-Watching Tonight

 First aired: 2014

 Even if you’ve never seen it, you’ve probably heard plenty about this intense drama that nabbed Matthew McConaughey a Best Actor Emmy in 2015.
-Season 1—arguably the best season— uses multiple timelines to trace two Louisiana State Police Criminal Investigations Division homicide detectives’ hunt for a serial killer in Louisiana across seventeen years.
+Season 1—arguably the best season— uses multiple timelines to trace two Louisiana State Police Criminal Investigations Division homicide detectives’ hunt for a serial killer in Louisiana across 17 years.
+Stream it here.

+MORE: 13 Upcoming Movies You Need to Put on Your Summer Bucket List

 “Twin Peaks”